Probe expands in truck deaths, all 39 victims are from China

 A magistrate gave detectives another 24 hours to question the driver, a 25-year-old man from Northern Ireland who has been arrested on suspicion of attempted murder.
 He has not been charged, and police have not released his name.

-Police in Northern Ireland searched three properties there as detective sought to piece together how the truck’s cab, its container and the victims came together on such a deadly journey.
+Police in Northern Ireland searched three properties there as detectives sought to piece together how the truck’s cab, its container and the victims came together on such a deadly journey.

 Pippa Mills, deputy chief of Essex Police, said the process of conducting post-mortem examinations and identifying the victims would be “lengthy and complex.”